Input/Output#

 - Parameters:

-columns – List of strings selecting a subset of columns to read.
+is used to conveniently load multiple files, otherwise must be a path or an iterable of paths (or strings).columns – List of strings selecting a subset of columns to read.

 - Return type: